milovanderlinden/blackarch-site/_posts/2014-03-03-arm-and-iso.md

 title: ARM Support and New ISOs!
 ---

 BlackArch now has ARM support.
-Currently, there are 570 tools in the armv6h repo and 580 tools in the armv7h repo.
+Currently, there are 570 packages in the armv6h repo and 580 packages in the armv7h repo.
 We are working to close the gap between the ARM repos and the x86_64 and i686 repos.
-Expect to see over 600 tools in each ARM repo within a week or two.
+Expect to see over 600 packages in each ARM repo within a week or two.